katalon-studio-samples/katalon-canvas-sample/README.md

 # Introduction

 This project demonstrates how katalon studio helps users to automate Canvas applications.
-Canvas is something a bit tricky to automate so this project contain some of the test cases for Canvas.
+Canvas is something a bit tricky to automate so this project contains some of the test cases for Canvas.

 # Canvas

 The canvas element is part of HTML5 and used to draw graphics on a web page.
 Users have limited access to DOM for Canvas.

-Requriments
+# Requirements

 * Katalon Studio
 * Coordinates Plugin- https://chrome.google.com/webstore/detail/coordinates/bpflbjmbfccblbhlcmlgkajdpoiepmkd (optional)